auth0/auth0-deploy-cli/docs/configuring-the-deploy-cli.md

 ### `AUTH0_AUDIENCE`

 String.
 Separate value from audience value while retrieving an access token for management API.
 Useful when default Management API endpoints are not publicly exposed.

-### `AUTH0_EXCLUDE_THIRD_PARTY_CLIENTS`

-Boolean.
-When enabled, excludes third-party clients from being managed.
-Only first-party clients will be included in export and import operations.
-This is useful when you have Dynamic Client Registration (DCR) enabled and you have a lot of third-party clients in your tenant.
-Default: `false`.

 ### `AUTH0_EXCLUDED_RULES`